Computer Science

 • Specimen papers and mark schemes for Computer Science are available for download from the OCR website.

-• Please encourage your child to keep up to date with new technologies and the impact they may have on different stakeholders e.g. the economy, businesses, local community.
-The technology section from the BBC website has lots of interesting articles and updates.
+Encourage your child to stay informed about new technologies and their impact on various stakeholders, such as the economy, businesses, and the local community.
+The technology section on the BBC website offers many interesting articles and updates.

-• Logic is key to a good programmer.
-Encourage logic games, puzzles and challenges.
+Logic is crucial for a good programmer.
+Support your child by engaging them in logic games, puzzles, and challenges.

-• Ensure that your child in reviewing and consolidating any work completed in class via revision guides, organisers, mind maps etc.
+Ensure your child reviews and consolidates any work completed in class using revision guides, organisers, mind maps, etc. Verify that they understand the definitions of key terms and can spell them correctly.

-• At GCSE, your child should be completing a minimum of 1 hour a week on programming challenges, pseudocode or debugging challenges.
+At GCSE level, your child should spend at least one hour per week on programming challenges, or debugging exercises.

 Further information